Silvia Sardone

-Silvia Serafina Sardone (born 25 December 1982 in Milan) is an Italian politician and a Member of the European Parliament since 2019.
+Silvia Serafina Sardone (born 25 December 1982) is an Italian politician and a Member of the European Parliament since 2019.
+She is the deputy secretary of Lega, a right-wing populist political party in Italy.

 Biography

 She graduated in Law at Bocconi University in 2007; subsequently she won a scholarship for the research doctorate of the international school in labor relations at the University of Modena and Reggio Emilia (Marco Biagi University Foundation).
 She got a master's degree in Business administration at the Polytechnic University of Milan.

 She deals with labor law and industrial relations, with particular attention to the issue of labor relations.